Angelo8828/laravel-8-sample/README.md

 2. Run `docker-compose up -d` to build the containers.

+3. Run `docker exec -it app composer install` to install Composer packages.
+Please also run `npm install` to install NPM packages and dependencies.

-3. Please visit http://localhost:8001 to access the application and http://localhost:8081 to access PHPMyAdmin
+4. Please visit http://localhost:8001 to access the application and http://localhost:8081 to access PHPMyAdmin

-4. Please run migrations and database seeders using commands `docker exec -it app php artisan migrate` and `docker exec -it app php artisan db:seed`.
+5. Please run migrations and database seeders using commands `docker exec -it app php artisan migrate` and `docker exec -it app php artisan db:seed`.

-5. Create `test_phpunit` database (can be easily done on PHPMyAdmin) to perform tests
+6. Create `test_phpunit` database (can be easily done on PHPMyAdmin) to perform tests

-6. Run `docker exec -it app php artisan test
+7. Run `docker exec -it app php artisan test
 ` to perform initial tests and see if the app runs as expected.

 Notes: Generate new app key by running `docker exec -it app php artisan key:generate` if needed after running all these steps.